erdii/ansible-cdn-letsencrypt/README.md

 ## Caveats

-* *ssh hostkeys*: for now we dont automatically trust ssh host keys **workaround**:
+* *ssh hostkeys*: for now we dont automatically trust **new** ssh host keys after the initial setup. **workaround**:
-    * ssh into all proxy servers from your mashine before startingt
+    * ssh into all new proxy servers from your machine before starting
-    * ssh into all proxy server from the controller before running `./init_proxies.sh` **or**
+    * ssh into all new proxy server from the controller before running `./init_proxies.sh` **or**
-    * run `./trust_hosts.sh x.x.x.x y.y.y.y z.z.z.z` from your machine before starting
+    * run `./trust_hosts.sh y.y.y.y z.z.z.z` from your machine before starting
     * run `./trust_hosts.sh y.y.y.y z.z.z.z` from the controller before running `./init_proxies.sh`

 * *renewal cronjob*: for now we dont automatically renew the certificate **todo**: